PrineetKaur/AI-First-Knowledge-Architecture-for-Agentic-Systems/01 Agent Ready Knowledge Base/README.md

 ## What this subproject is about

-The goal is not to build a chatbot.

 The goal is to design a **knowledge layer** that:
-- AI agents can retrieve reliably
+- *AI agents can retrieve reliably*
-- Models can reason over consistently
+- *Models can reason consistently*
-- Teams can evaluate and improve over time
+- *Teams can evaluate and improve over time*

 This mirrors the early-stage work AI-first companies do when moving from static documentation to agent-driven systems.